Websail-NU/seqmodel/README.md

   The fastest way is to have a class, but that's too much code
 - [x] BatchIterator will not have a configuration for data files or lists anymore, initialize()
   function should take argument for such thing
-- [ ] We should have an Environment class to wrap BatchIterator in RL.
+- [x] We should have an Environment class to wrap BatchIterator in RL.
+- [ ] The environment interface on sequence iterator does not make much sense
-- Perhaps, an agent should take raw data and use BatchIterator to generate batch
+- [ ] Perhaps, an agent should take raw data and use BatchIterator to generate batch